 North Dakota has a debatable date as to when the U.S. territory officially became a state.
 Initially, it was believed North Dakota was entered into statehood on November 2, 1889, as the 39th state, but in 1995 a historian uncovered an error in the state constitution that invalidated the 1889 date.
 An amendment to the state constitution was voted on in 2012 and passed, officiating North Dakota’s statehood.

-There are 81 ghost towns in the state of North Dakota.
+There are 81 ghost towns in North Dakota.
 As the first European settlers inhabited the area in 1738, there are over 280 years of history associated with the area.
 Fur trapping was the primary way of life until gold was discovered in 1874.

 Before becoming North Dakota, the Dakota territory, which was included as part of the Louisiana Purchase in 1803, was one with South Dakota.
 A dispute over the capital city location gained government attention, and in 1889, the territory was split into north and south.
 In November 1889, North Dakota was to join the union as the 39th state and South Dakota as the 40th.